Table of Contents

 The thing with online marketing is that the objective is to constantly grow your email list.
 Yep!
 With or without a blog your email list is key.

-There are people searching the web right now for solutions you have to their problems.
-They’re at the end of the buyer’s journey–they’re doing research and they’re literally getting ready to buy.
+There are people searching the web right now for your solutions to their heath problems and goals.
+They’re at the end of the buyer’s journey—they’re doing research and they’re literally getting ready to buy.
 Now.

-If they’re not already on your email list or in your social media sphere (organic or paid) let me ask you: Without a blog how will they find you?
+For the thousands (millions?) of idea clients and patients who are not already on your email list or have your social media feed posts send them notifications, let me ask you: Without a blog how will they find you?

-How are people going to find you to join your email list and inquire about your products and services when they need you?
-Answer: Being findable on search engines!How are people going to find you to join your email list and inquire about your products and services when they need you?
+How do people find health pros, join their email lists, and inquire about products and services when they need them?
+Answer: Via search engines!How are people going to find you to join your email list and inquire about your products and services when they need you?
 Answer: Being findable on search engines! #Blog #SEO Click To Tweet

-If your only way of growing your email list is via social media or paid advertising, you’re missing out on HOT buyers in the last stages of the buying cycle!
+If your only way of growing your email list is via social media or paid advertising (trying to pull in cold leads), you’re missing out on HOT buyers who are already in the last stages of the buying cycle!

 Is blogging dead?
 NOT if you want a long-term strategy to get clients